 - Authenticate data transfers to other parties by requiring a password.

 - Avoiding data entry mistakes by using redundancy techniques such as double-keying, checksum, etc.

 - Back up your data and put an emergency plan in place to prevent data loss in case of a disaster.

 - Come up with a data breach response plan.

 For each of these three areas of security safeguards, the HIPAA security rule identifies specific security standards, and for each of these standards, it names both addressable and required implementation specifications.
 You must adopt and administer the required specifications as stipulated by the rule.
 You can evaluate your unique situation and find the best way to apply those specifications.

 Compliance of HIPAA rules and regulations is too big of a responsibility for one individual to handle.
-This means that you will probably need the help of IT contractors, HIPAA consultants, and HITRUST CSF to ensure your healthcare practice meet all these standards.
+This means that you will probably need the help of IT contractors, healthcare app developers, HIPAA consultants, and HITRUST CSF to ensure your healthcare practice meet all these standards.